saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 iverilog fa.v rca.v tb_rca.v
 ```

-After successful compilation, the generated simulation executable can be run using:
+After compilation, the simulation executable can be started with:

 ```bash
 ./a.out
 ```

-If a VCD waveform file is generated, it can be viewed using:
+If a VCD waveform is generated, it can be opened using:

 ```bash
 gtkwave tb_rca.vcd
 ```

-If a required module is missing from the compilation command, the simulator will not be able to resolve that module instance correctly.
+If a required module is omitted from the compilation command, the simulator cannot correctly resolve the corresponding module instance.

 ---

 ## 13. RTL Coding Practices for Better Synthesis

-Good RTL coding is about more than making the simulation work.
-The code should also clearly communicate the intended hardware structure to the synthesis tool.
+Good RTL coding is not only about obtaining the correct simulation output.
+The code should also communicate the intended hardware clearly to the synthesis tool.

 ### Recommended Practices

 * Assign every combinational output on all possible paths.
-* Use `else` or default assignments when necessary.
+* Use `else` or default assignments when required.
-* Use `default` branches where appropriate in `case` statements.
+* Include `default` branches where appropriate in `case` statements.
-* Avoid unintended overlapping conditions.
+* Avoid unintended overlapping case conditions.
-* Choose procedural loops and generate constructs for their intended purposes.
+* Use procedural loops and generate constructs for their intended purposes.
 * Keep large designs modular and hierarchical.
 * Compile all dependent modules together.
-* Write RTL with predictable synthesis behavior in mind.
+* Consider the expected synthesis result while writing RTL.

 ---

 ## 📝 Conclusion

-Day 5 highlighted an important lesson in digital design: **the way RTL is written directly influences the hardware produced by synthesis**.
+Day 5 emphasized an important principle of digital design: **RTL coding style has a direct influence on the hardware generated during synthesis**.

-Incomplete `if` and `case` statements can unintentionally infer latches, while complete assignments help maintain combinational behavior.
-The session also clarified the difference between procedural `for` loops and `for generate`, showing how each is used for a different type of RTL description.
+Incomplete `if` and `case` statements can lead to unintended latches, while complete assignments help preserve proper combinational behavior.
+The session also demonstrated the difference between procedural `for` loops and `for generate`, showing that they serve different purposes in RTL design.

-Finally, hierarchical design and correct multi-module compilation showed how larger Verilog projects can be organized into smaller, reusable building blocks.
+Hierarchical design and correct compilation of dependent Verilog modules further showed how larger designs can be organized into smaller, reusable hardware blocks.

-Overall, these concepts help in writing **cleaner, more reliable, synthesis-friendly RTL** and form an important foundation for professional digital and VLSI design.
+Overall, these concepts are useful for writing **clean, reliable, predictable, and synthesis-friendly RTL** and provide a strong foundation for practical digital and VLSI design.

 ---

 ## 🔑 Key Takeaway

-> **Good RTL is not just about getting the correct simulation result — it is about describing the intended hardware clearly and predictably.**
+> **Good RTL should not only produce the correct simulation result; it should also describe the intended hardware clearly and consistently for synthesis.**